barakadanny/rails-jwt/README.md

   <h3 align="center">Rails Authentication with JWT</h3>

   <p align="center">
-    This template template to jumpstart your projects using jwt!
+    This is a template to jumpstart your projects using jwt!
   </p>
 </div>